dioptre/lampic/README.md

-# Create Thumbnail using Sharp JS Library (Working)
+# Create Thumbnail using Sharp JS Library

+The code here creates a resized copy of the image you upload to an s3 bucket.
+It triggers on an event in s3 after an upload to a specified bucket and adds the new resized image to another bucket/location in s3.

+The example uses:
+uploads-bucket (upload location), and creates a resized copy in another bucket (resized-bucket).

 ## Install